Sireesiru/Semantic-Segmentation-of-bacterial-cell-envelope-using-U-Nets/README.md

 * **Red Trace:** Predicted Outer Membrane
 * **Blue Trace:** Predicted Inner Membrane

+#### The model weight file (`best_unet_dice.pt`) is hosted under the [Releases](https://github.com/Sireesiru/Dual-Label-Semantic-Segmentation-for-Biological-Nanostructures-using-U-Nets/releases) page.
+Download it and place it inside the `model/` folder before running the scripts.

 > **Note:** These high-accuracy masks provide the foundation for downstream morphometric analysis, such as membrane thickness quantification (Proprietary/Patent-Pending).

-> **Note:** The model weight file (`best_unet_dice.pt`) is hosted under the [Releases](https://github.com/Sireesiru/Dual-Label-Semantic-Segmentation-for-Biological-Nanostructures-using-U-Nets/releases) page.
-Download it and place it inside the `model/` folder before running the scripts.

 ## Usage
 ### 1. Installation